redtreevole/Foss2020Team6project/DataManagementPlan.md

 Several of these will be Jupyter Notebook files and associated metadata.

+May include,
+- Shiny app.R and the sourcing R script to rendered as a webapp.

 ## II  Data and Metadata Standards

+Data and Metadata used in individual projects can be stored locally or provided remotely upon requests.

 ## III  Policies for Access and Sharing and Provisions for Appropriate Protection/Privacy